NativeScript/docs/content/guide/property-system.md

     cssName: "my-css-property"
 }
    ```
-The name of the property to be used in a CSS rule.
+The property name intended for utilization within a CSS rule.

 ### ShorthandPropertyOptions Interface
 ```ts